WillAdams/gcodepreview/README.md

   - Specialty toolpaths such as Keyhole which may be used for dovetail as well as keyhole cutters
   - Support for curves along the 3rd dimension

- Deprecated feature:

-  - exporting SVGs --- while this was begun, it turns out that these are written out upside down due to coordinate differences between OpenSCAD/DXFs and SVGs (it is possible that METAPOST will be used instead for future versions)
+  - support for roundover tooling

  Possible future improvements:

+  - support for additional tooling shapes such as tapered ball-nose tools or lollipop cutters or thread-cutting tools
   - G-code: support for G2/G3 arcs and circles
   - G-code: import external tool libraries and feeds and speeds from JSON or CSV files ---
-  - support for additional tooling shapes such as roundover tooling
   - general coding improvements --- current coding style is quite prosaic
   - generalized modules for cutting out various shapes/geometries ---
     an in-process one is to cut a rectangular area as vertical passes